 - Prominent logo

-Caliva is the leading and “most trusted name in cannabis” single-state operator in California.
-Founded back in 2015, Caliva's industry advantage comes mainly from its vertical integration and direct-to-consumer platform.
+Another standout example of cannabis branding is Caliva, the leading and “most trusted name in cannabis” in California.
+Founded in 2015, Caliva operates as a direct-to-consumer (DTC) agency with a strong advantage due to its vertical integration.

-Caliva's plant-based solutions are designed to fit any lifestyle.
-Widely known for their recreational products featuring colorful and illustrative packaging, Caliva branched out into a new category and sought to add a new wellness sub-brand.
-Enter Lauren Jane Studio!
+Caliva's plant-based solutions are designed to complement any lifestyle.
+While widely recognized for its recreational products featuring colorful and illustrative packaging, Caliva branched out into the wellness category and introduced a new sub-brand with the help of Lauren Jane Studio.

-The studio created a color-coded packaging design that features custom illustrations and a hierarchical design system to communicate product attributes and potency.
-While the general aesthetics are mainly contained within the broad medical-oriented design trends borders, it still conveys well the “natural” and “relaxing” aspects of each product.
+The studio created a color-coded packaging design featuring custom illustrations and a hierarchical system to communicate product attributes and potency clearly.
+Although the general aesthetics largely follow traditional medical design trends, they effectively convey the “natural” and “relaxing” aspects of each product.

 5. OM EDIBLES by Noise 13